1. “Resilience” By Born Of Osiris

 13. “Resilient” By Rising Appalachia

-We are closing the list with a song that mentions being resilient as a way to be uplifted.
+Here’s another song that mentions being resilient as a way to be uplifted.
 Rising Appalachia released “Resilient” in 2019 from the album Leylines.

 The song begins with the powerful statement, “I am resilient.”
 Like Katy Perry’s “Resilient,” this one reflects the singer’s recognition of her inner strength.
 By being so, she’s confident that it will bring the system “down to its knees.”